jtg2078/Puzzle/README.md

 ### Implementation detail
 #### Animating the tiles
-To animate the movement of blocks, I've decided to use `[UIView animateWithDuration…]` and utilize the duration parameter to control the pace of the block movement.
-The end result is somewhat satsifactory, but could definitely be better.
-One other way that I can think of, which probably give a smoother transition is to use `[CADisplayLink displayLinkWithTarget…]` and control the position of blocks.
-Will definite try it on the next update…
+To animate the movement of blocks, I've decided to use `[UIView animateWithDuration…]` and utilize the duration parameter to control the pace of the animation.
+The end result is somewhat satisfactory, but it could definitely be better.
+One other way I can think that could probably give a smoother movement is using `[CADisplayLink displayLinkWithTarget…]` to control the position of blocks.
+Will definitely try it on the next update…
 #### Moving the tiles
-User interactions, mainly the touches, are being handled by UIGestureRecognizer.
+User interactions, primarily the touches, are being handled by UIGestureRecognizer.
 Two types of gesture recognizer are used in the project, *UITapGestureRecognizer* and *UIPanGestureRecognizer*.
 I choose to use gesture recognizers instead of `[UIView touchesBegan…]` and related methods are mainly because they are easier to implement and go rather well with `[UIView animateWithDuration…]`.
-Again, if we are going to use the `[CADisplayLink displayLinkWithTarget…]`, then it is probably better to switch to `[UIView touchesBegan…]` to handle user touches.
+Again, if we are going to use the `[CADisplayLink displayLinkWithTarget…]`, then it is probably better to switch to `[UIView touchesBegan…]` to handle user touches there.
 #### Miscellaneous
 Testlfight is used(added as submodule)

+### Moving on
++ add a solver to solve the puzzle step by step
++ ability to change the image from a set of images or use the camera to take a picture instead
++ optimize the code for handling touches and blocks movement mechanism
++ add a timer
++ layout and icons